Social Media Addiction Trial Verdict Update -- Meta and YouTube Found Liable, $6 Million Awarded, Both Companies Appealing

 TikTok and Snapchat were originally named as defendants in this specific case but reached private, undisclosed settlements with the plaintiff before the trial began.
 The terms were not made public.
 Both companies remain defendants in the broader consolidated litigation involving other plaintiffs.

-No. This is not a class action settlement.
-There is no claim form, no settlement fund, no payout amount, and no deadline to file.
-This is an individual trial within a mass tort litigation.
+No. The K.G.M. verdict is an individual jury award inside a mass tort, not a class action settlement.
+There is still no claim form, no settlement fund, no payout amount, and no deadline to file.
 Each plaintiff's case is evaluated separately based on their individual circumstances and evidence.

 Law firms across the country are still investigating and accepting cases related to social media addiction and mental health harm to minors and young adults.
 These cases generally focus on individuals who began using platforms like Instagram, TikTok, Snapchat, or YouTube as children or teenagers and experienced documented mental health impacts such as depression, anxiety, eating disorders, self-harm, or suicidal ideation.

 If you believe your child has been harmed by social media addiction, a consultation with an attorney who handles these cases can help determine whether your situation may qualify.
+Answer a few simple questions to see if you may qualify for a claim.
 OpenClassActions will update this page if new settlements, investigations, or claim processes open.

 Case: KGM v.
 Meta Platforms, Inc. & YouTube LLC